dokeeffe/bh-observatory-data/datasets/weather_station/README.md

 This weather data is from a home made weather station which monitors rain, sky temperature (IR) and ambient temperature.

-Readings are taken every minute (unless a major change in conditions then sooner)
+Readings are taken every minute (unless a major change in conditions is detected, then sooner)

 Data is in CSV format with headings for :